Skip to content

 Can I use my bank card in Bosnia and Herzegovina?

 You can most certainly use your bank card.
-You can pay with international debit and credit cards in Sarajevo, Mostar, and other Bosnian cities.
+International debit and credit cards, such as Visa and Mastercard, are accepted in Sarajevo, Mostar, and other Bosnian cities.

 While cards are widely accepted, cash is preferred in more remote or rural areas.
 Having a small amount of local currency on hand is always a good idea for those situations.

-Helpful tip: Before using your card in Bosnia, contact your bank to avoid any unnecessary stress on your trip.
+Helpful tip: Before using your card in Bosnia, contact your bank to avoid any unnecessary stress.

 Should I use cash in Bosnia and Herzegovina?